ReactVision/starter-kit/README.md

 4. `npx pod-install` (iOS)
 5. `npx react-native run-android` or `npx react-native run-ios`

+NOTE: The variant arguments are not needed for debug or release.

 ## How to Install Viro in an existing project?

 First, you have to install the latest version of viro, for now, we will install it from the repo instead of a npm package.